The following upcoming events are organized or co-sponsored by the University of Missouri's Cambio Center.

 ethnicity, gender, history, and Afro-Cuban identity.
 Written and directed by Juanamaria

-�Revolutionary Medicine: A Story of the First Garifuna Hospital� is an upbeat film
+�Revolutionary Medicine: A Story of the First Garifuna Hospital� is an

 about how an Afro-Indigenous community got fed up and built their own hospital.